Summary

 • Implement an IP Multimedia Subsystem (IMS) to synchronize and enhance data security across both cloud environments.

 Unprotected API endpoints can expose sensitive data to attacks where malicious actors manipulate authentication tokens to access personal information.
-This issue is especially concerning in enterprise mobility and BYOD setups over insecure connections.
+This issue is especially concerning in enterprise mobility and Bring Your Own Device (BYOD) setups over insecure connections.

 Possible solutions: